 The survival of your relationship and your commitment

 If you’re in a long term relationship that’s lasted at least a few years, it’s obvious that the idea of the next stage of marriage will eventually enter your head.

+But how do you feel about that?
+Does it excite you?
+Or does it scare or annoy you?
 If you feel any emotion other than some form of happiness when you think of marrying your lover, you’re probably suffering from the fear of commitment.
 It’s not a totally bad thing, but it’s definitely not good either.

 You need to know this, everything in life is about stages and evolution.
 To survive, you need to evolve.
 If you stop evolving, you’ll stagnate.
 And it’s the same thing with relationships too.

+Romance needs to evolve or one of you may get attracted to someone else.
 Sexual intimacy has to evolve or one of you may lose interest in having sex with the other.
 [Read: 9 relationship stages that all couples go through in love]

 Why are you afraid of commitment?